kakyoism/karagen/README.md

 What `karagen` is

 - A frontend of `Spleeter`
-- A workflow customized to serve karaoke enthusiasts who have trouble finding the official accompaniment of their favourite songs, and want to build their own versions easily
+- A workflow customized to serve karaoke enthusiasts who have trouble finding the official instrumental version of their favourite songs

 What `karagen` is NOT